 7 Key Differences Between Pre Settlement Funding Companies

-You recently suffered a broken leg and head trauma from a T-bone car accident.
+Struggling to figure out how to pick from one of the many pre settlement funding companies?
+Picture this: you recently suffered a broken leg and head trauma from a T-bone car accident.
 It’s been close to a year since you’ve worked and your savings are starting to dry up.
 Although the average trial typically lasts 2 to 5 days,[1] getting there is half the battle; in fact, your attorney says you should see the inside of a courtroom in another year or so.

 With time slowly ticking away and medical and utility bills piling up, not to mention a stack of late mortgage payments on your nightstand and foreclosure and eviction looming, should you consider a lawsuit loan?
 And, if so, which company should you choose?